-The Jungle is not a novel in the o dinary sense of the term; it is clearly intended as an accurate account of the working classes in Chicago, the fictitious characters being the pivots on which this inner history is made to this inner history is made to The book would be lightened if turn. there were more dialogue, if there were less descirption and more action.
+"The Jungle' is not a novel in the o-dinary sense of the term; it is clearly intended as an accurate account of the working classes in Chicago, the fictitlous characters being the plvots on which this inner history is made to turn.
+The book would be lightened if there were more dialogue, if there were turn. less descirption and more action.
 But